American crocodile: Florida

-The American crocodile's saline tolerance may have allowed it to colonize limited portions of the United States, particularly southern Florida.
+The American crocodile's saline tolerance may have allowed it to inhabit limited portions of the United States, particularly southern Florida.
 Contrary to popular misinformation, the presence of the American alligator is not the reason the American crocodile was unable to populate brackish waters north of Florida, but rather the climate, as crocodiles are less tolerant of cold.
 Within the United States, the American crocodile's distribution is generally limited to the southern tip of Florida, though at least two have been found as far north as the Tampa Bay area.
 They are primarily found south of the latitude of Miami, in Everglades National Park, Florida Bay, Biscayne Bay, Dry Tortugas National Park and the Florida Keys.
 A sizable population occurs near Homestead, at the Turkey Point Nuclear Generating Station.
-Some individuals have been sighted in Palm Beach, Pinellas and Sarasota counties.
+Some individuals have been sighted in Palm Beach, Brevard, Pinellas and Sarasota counties.
 Their range in Florida is the only place in the world where alligators and crocodiles coexist.

 The current US population, estimated at 2,000 and growing, is a sign of return to the northernmost portion of their range.
 There were suspicions as early as 1829 by Rafinesque that there were more than just alligators in the state, but confirmation could not be acquired until 1869, when a specimen could be brought back for examination.
 Records show they were plentiful in areas like Key Largo, Miami Beach, and wherever there were the appropriate mangroves for nesting and foraging.
 However, at the end of the 19th century, hunting them for their leather became a cottage industry in South Florida, and beginning in 1910, habitat destruction commenced on a massive scale, with the construction of a railroad designed to connect the mainland with the Keys.
-Crocodile hunters, who migrated to the upper Florida Keys before and after the railroad’s construction, slaughtered almost every crocodile in northeast Florida Bay for the commercial market.
+Crocodile hunters, who migrated to the upper Florida Keys before and after the railroad's construction, slaughtered almost every crocodile in northeast Florida Bay for the commercial market.
 The widespread hunting did not cease until the 1970s: at one point in that decade, there were fewer than thirty total nests counted.
 As of 2020, further population seems to be expanding south to reclaim former habitat in the Florida Keys, where numbers are multiplying quickly, and old records indicate they once inhabited mangroves as far north as Tampa Bay.